digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 traditional application architectures.

 - Public AWS Zone
 - Delivery Status (Http,Lambda,SQS)
-- Delivery Retries - Reliable Delvery
+- Delivery Retries - Reliable Delivery
 - HA and Scalable (Region)
 - Server Side Encryption SSE
 - Cross-Account via <ins>TOPIC Policy</ins>

 - Messages are <= 256 payloads

-- SNS Topics are based  on entity of SNS permissons and configuration
+- SNS Topics are based  on entity of SNS permissions and configuration
 - Publishers send messages to TOPICS
 - Subscribers receive messages SENT to TOPICS. e.g (HTTPs), Email)-JSON,SQS Mobile Push, SNS Messages and Lambda
 - SNS supports a wide variety of subscriber types including other AWS services such as LAMBDA and SQS

 ## Step Functions

 - Step functions is a product which lets you build long running serverless workflow based applications within AWS which integrate with many AWS services.
 - States and things which occur
 - Maximum Duration 1 year
 - Standard Workflow and Express workflow 5 mins
-- Started cia API Gateway, IOT Rules,EventBridge, Lamabda
+- Started cia API Gateway, IOT Rules,EventBridge, Lambda
-- Amazon States (ALS) - JSON Temlate
+- Amazon States (ALS) - JSON Template
-- IAM Role is used for permisions
+- IAM Role is used for permissions
 - State machines are long running serverless workflows

 ### States

 - SUCCEED and FAIL
-- WAIT (Wait for point in time or bassed on date)
+- WAIT (Wait for point in time or based on date)
 - CHOICE (Condition)
-- PARALLEL (Do somthing passed from CHOICE)
+- PARALLEL (Do something passed from CHOICE)
 - MAP (List of Things, Orders)
-- TASK (Single unit of work perfomed by a state machine)
+- TASK (Single unit of work performed by a state machine)

 ## SQS

-- Public, Fully Managed, Highy-Avaiable Queues - Standard or FIFO
+- Public, Fully Managed, Highly-Available Queues - Standard or FIFO
 - FIFO Guarantee an order
 - Standard queue best efforts
 - Messages up to 256Kb in size link to large data
-- Received messages are hidden <ins>(VisibilityTimeout)</ins> hidden for ammount of time then reppears (retry) or are explicitly deleted.
+- Received messages are hidden <ins>(VisibilityTimeout)</ins> hidden for amount of time then reappears (retry) or are explicitly deleted.
 - Dead-Letter queues can be used for problem messages (5 or more times)
-- ASGs can scale and Lambdas inovle based on queue length
+- ASGs can scale and Lambdas involve based on queue length

 - Worker Pool.
 - Web Pool